 I began chipping the high side of the cracked slab with a brick chisel and 3lb sledge hammer.
 This worked really well and went quickly.

-After some rough shaping with the brick chisel and cleanup with a shop vac, I ground the high side of the crack smooth with my 4.5″ Dewalt Angle Grinder fitted with a masonry wheel.
+After some rough shaping with the brick chisel and cleanup with a shop vac, I ground the high side of the crack smooth with my 4.5″ DeWALT Angle Grinder fitted with a masonry blade.
 I was very pleased at how quickly the angle grinder knocked down the concrete lip.
 I’m maybe 10 minutes now into the job, things usually take longer than this.
 Dust wasn’t bad and a light breeze keep the air fresh.

 Fill the Crack with Sand